Erythronolide synthase: Comparison between fatty acid synthesis and polyketide synthesis

 Fatty acid synthesis in most prokaryotes occurs by a type II synthase made of many enzymes located in the cytoplasm that can be separated.
 However, some bacteria such as Mycobacterium smegmatis as well as mammals and yeast use a type I synthase which is a large multifunctional protein similar to the synthase used for polyketide synthesis.
 This Type I synthase includes discrete domains on which individual reactions are catalyzed.

 In both fatty acid synthesis and polyketide synthesis, the intermediates are covalently bound to ACP, or acyl carrier protein.
-However, in fatty acid synthesis the original molecules are Acyl-CoA or Malonyl-CoA but poyketide synthases can use multiple primers including acetyl-CoA, propionyl-CoA, isobutyryl-CoA, cyclohexanoyl-CoA, 3-amino-5-hydroxybenzoyl-CoA, or cinnamyl-CoA.
+However, in fatty acid synthesis the original molecules are Acyl-CoA or Malonyl-CoA but polyketide synthases can use multiple primers including acetyl-CoA, propionyl-CoA, isobutyryl-CoA, cyclohexanoyl-CoA, 3-amino-5-hydroxybenzoyl-CoA, or cinnamyl-CoA.
 In both fatty acid synthesis and polyketide synthesis these CoA carriers will be exchanged for ACP before they are incorporated into the growing molecule.

 During the elongation steps of fatty acid synthesis, ketosynthase, ketoreductase, dehydratase, and enoylreductase are all used in sequence to create a saturated fatty acid then postsynthetic modification can be done to create an unsaturated or cyclo fatty acid.
 However, in polyketide synthesis these enzymes can be used in different combinations to create segments of polyketide that are saturated, unsaturated, or have a hydroxyl or carbonyl functional group.
 There are also enzymes used in both fatty acid synthesis and polyketide synthesis that can make modifications to the molecule after it has been synthesized.

 As far as regulating the length of the molecule being synthesized, the specific mechanism by which fatty acid chain length remains unknown but it is expected that ACP-bound fatty acid chains of the correct length act as allosteric inhibitors of the fatty acid synthesis enzymes.
 In polyketide synthesis, the synthases are composed of modules in which the order of enzymatic reactions is defined by the structure of the protein complex.
 This means that once the molecule reaches the last reaction of the last module, the polyketide is released from the complex by a thioesterase enzyme.
 Therefore, regulation of fatty acid chain length is most likely due to allosteric regulation, and regulation of polyketide length is due to a specific enzyme within the polyketide synthase.